1nquisit0r/ubuntu-phone/README.md

 ```
 adb shell
 ```
-If you get any problems with the device being offline, then you will need to turn on the developer mode.
+If you get any problems with the device being offline, then you will need to turn on the developer mode on the virtualised Ubuntu Phone.
 ```
 Systmes and Setting > About this phone > Developer Mode
 ```